JuliaLang/julia/doc/src/manual/performance-tips.md

 That is, `fdot(x)` is ten times faster and allocates 1/6 the memory of `f(x)`, because each `*` and `+` operation in `f(x)` allocates a new temporary array and executes in a separate loop.
-(Of course, if you just do `f.(x)` then it is as fast as `fdot(x)` in this example, but in many contexts it is more convenient to just sprinkle some dots in your expressions rather than defining a separate function for each vectorized operation.)
+Note also that, while `f.(x)` is as fast as `fdot(x)` in the above example, in general defining a separate function will lead to improved performance.
+Nevertheless, in many contexts it is more convenient to just sprinkle some dots in your expressions rather than defining a separate function for each vectorized operation.

 ## [Consider using views for slices](@id man-performance-views)